miurahr/py7zr/README.rst

     archive.close()

-You can also use context manager.
+You can also use 'with' block because py7zr provide context manager.

 .. code-block::